csc-training/openmp-offload/docs/08-async-operations.md

 # Asynchronous execution: nowait and taskwait

-- ´target` construct creates an implicit OpenMP task
+- `target` construct creates an implicit OpenMP task
 - Similar to OpenMP explicit task constructs (`task`, `taskloop`), `target` has a `nowait` clause
     - removes the implicit barrier